How to find cheap cars

 So dealers have big supplies.
 So figure out what size car you want.
 The sales figures are released early in the month.
 Many websites, including those from the auto companies as well as kbb.
 Say you decide on a midsize car.
 During the first two weeks of the month, go to a few dealers.
 Confirm the incentives you found online — then ask for more.
 There also are other discounts for being an AAA member, serving in the military or being a recent college graduate.

-go to site Work that into the deal later.
+Work that into the deal later.
 Bigger dealers can get higher payments from automakers and sometimes can offer better prices than smaller ones.
 Senators try to speed up deployment of self-driving cars.
 New partnership will enable people in L. About Us.
 Brand Publishing.
 Times News Platforms.
 Real Estate.